 Before he died, Kohlberg eliminated stage six from his theory, and the fifth stage is then referred to as "high-stage principled reasoning".
 The drift is from being directed by others to being self-directed - perhaps diffusely so at first, at any rate.
 Further, there is evidence that the stages are not sequencial, and that people use different rules for different situations.
 His theory has been criticised as "male-oriented", with a tendency to favour caring and concern for the integrity of relations less than so-called masculine justice and rights.
-[Hi 84-85]
+(Smith et al. 2003, 84-85)

 Abraham Maslow tried to find out what marked outstanding persons, and came up with a list of qualities.
 The values of developed individuals deviate from the average, and for good.
 [More]

 - Sound generosity may be developed.
-There is next to no research on it in the greed-ridden West.
+There may be next to no research on it in the very greed-ridden West.
 Buddhism delineates a sort of glide away from foolish selfishness toward wise, discerning, and profitable giving.
 But don't forget to be adequately generous to yourself and your near ones too; Buddha allows the lay follower to get successful and wealthy too.
-There are good reasons for it.
+There are good reasons for it above "Who gives more than he can afford, may look like a scoundrel."
 [More]

-"Therefore, train yourselves in living the teachings and live decently in everything." - Buddha [Bsa 116].
+"Therefore, train yourselves in living the teachings and live decently in everything." - Buddha (Lie 2005, 116).

 How to?
 To go for good quality of various kinds tends to be good.
 The avenues of learning that "branch out" from the six factors Buddha mentions, may seem hard to tackle.
 Easy mind-training, lojong helps in that matter.
 Good luck.